oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-2-base.md

 Compartments denote a demarcation for administrator domains in OCI.
 A compartment membership determines the privilige to add, change or delete resources.
 For define our compartment structure with the [ITIL][itil_web] model in mind.
 The first compartment defines the working environment for [service operators][itil_operation] and enables processes like incident or problem management.
 While ITIL distinguishes between [technical management services][itil_technical] and [application management services][itil_application], we rely on Infrastructure as a Servce and separate network- and database-manager in distinct compartments.
 On the application layer we distinguish between application management and application development.
 The later compromises platform services and allows to define an own code chain, meanwhile application managers receive the necessary rights to deploy and manage binaries.
 The definitions are captured in the `~/starter/operation.tf` template.

-{% img assets/itil_cloud.png "Cloud Operating Model" %}
+{% imgx assets/itil_cloud.png "Cloud Operating Model" %}

 First, we create a set of roles with priviledged access to operation data and tools.
 Cloud operators that make sure that services are delivered effectively and efficiently.
 This includes fulfilling of user requests, resolving service failures, fixing problems, as well as carrying out routine operational tasks.
 These roles get provisiones in form of groups.
 Group policies allow to define the different administrator roles on a granular level.
 Initially we stick to four groups: a cloud account adminstrator, security manager, user manager and "readonly" e.g. for auditors.
 In HCL we use a [complex variable type][tf_type], a map, to describe the different roles.